 Until the prospect has purchased, there is still a risk they might forget about what you offer or lose interest.
-Your follow-up message should give a brief account of what happened in the demo as well as outline the next course of action.
+Your follow-up message should briefly explain what happened in the demo and outline the next course of action.
 You can also address any concerns the prospect might have and gently nudge them further along the sales cycle.

 7. Chasing an unpaid invoice or late payment